hl7ch/ch-vacd/input/pagecontent/TC_A02.md

 ## Test Case A 02: HCP from G2 applies and records second dose of vaccination (hepatitis A).
-Doc4 (2nd dose) refers to the vaccination entry in Doc1 (1st dose)

 ### Precondition
 A vaccination for hepatitis A is already found in the patient's vaccination documentation which is stored in the EPR.